csswizardry/CSS-Guidelines/README.md

 fixes).

 As a general rule, all layout and box-model rules can and _will_ work without an IE stylesheet if you refactor and rework your CSS.
-This means we never want to see `<!--[if IE 7]> element{ margin-left:-9px; } < ![endif]-->` or other such CSS that is clearly using arbitrary styling to just ‘make stuff work’.
+This means you never want to see `<!--[if IE 7]> element{ margin-left:-9px; } < ![endif]-->` or other such CSS that is clearly using arbitrary styling to just ‘make stuff work’.